6413/fan/README.md

    ```
 3. Clone the repository: `git clone https://github.com/6413/fan.git`
 4. Main usage:

-   To compile fan and it's libs to an object file use `./compile_fan.sh` you can set thread amount for compile using -tN
+-  To compile fan and it's libs to an object file use `./compile_fan.sh` you can set thread amount for compile using -tN

-   For linux you can export files to /usr/local/lib, by doing `sudo ./copy_to_default_paths.sh`
+-  For linux you can export files to /usr/local/lib, by doing `sudo ./copy_to_default_paths.sh`

-   To compile main use `./compile_main.sh -DMAIN="examples/graphics/2D/shapes/rectangle.cpp`
+-  To compile main use `./compile_main.sh -DMAIN="examples/graphics/2D/shapes/rectangle.cpp`

-6. Optionally you can compile fan with main file like so (good for if fan source changes):
+   **Optionally you can compile fan with main file like so (good for if fan source changes):**

-   To compile libs `./compile_all_libs.sh` you can set thread amount for compile using -tN
+   -  To compile libs `./compile_all_libs.sh` you can set thread amount for compile using -tN

-   For linux you can export files to /usr/local/lib, by doing `sudo ./copy_to_default_paths.sh`
+   -  For linux you can export files to /usr/local/lib, by doing `sudo ./copy_to_default_paths.sh`

-   To compile main `./compile_main.sh -DBUILD_FAN=1 -DMAIN="examples/graphics/2D/shapes/rectangle.cpp"`
+   -  To compile main `./compile_main.sh -DBUILD_FAN=1 -DMAIN="examples/graphics/2D/shapes/rectangle.cpp"`

-### Usage
+## Usage

-1. Hello world rectangle
+- Hello world rectangle:
     ```cpp
     #include <fan/pch.h>